clr-works/torch-export-research/README.md

 python inject_weights_dynamically.py --model llama-7b --num_samples 100
 ```

-## Results
+## Results and Artifacts
 In the resuls folder there are .csv files with all experiments that have been run.
-Additionally, some visualizations and the .so file.
+Additionally, some visualizations.
+The .so file with Micro llama compiled and the exported Micro llama are stored to showcase.